Dodgers fete Giants manager Bruce Bochy in final visit to LA

 Roberts, who at 5-foot-10 is 5 inches shorter than Bochy, hugged his former manager.

 Bochy doffed his cap.
-He didn’t address the crowd but whispered in Roberts’ ear.
+He didn’t address the crowd even though Roberts urged him to.

+“I was afraid lightning would hit me,” Bochy joked later.
+“Here’s a Giant, talking to a Dodger crowd.
+I said, ‘There’s no way.'”

 “Bruce said if Tommy Lasorda was presenting this gift he wouldn’t be getting a gift,” Robert said, “so he understands the rivalry, too.”

-Coming into the game, Bochy had 1,993 career victories, putting him 11th all-time among MLB managers.
+Bochy has 1,994 career victories, putting him 11th all-time among MLB managers.
 The 10 men ahead of him are all in the Hall of Fame.

 “I’ve had a lot of battles here.
 Some good ones and some tough ones,” Bochy said before the game.